Rippling/flux-dev-tools/DEVELOPERS.md

 > Bumping version from 0.1.0 to 0.1.1

 Commit this change and open a Pull Request with your branch.
-Once approved and merged, create a new release using the GitHub Releases UI.
-Make sure to generate a new tag corresponding to the new version.
+Once approved and merged, create a new release using the GitHub Releases UI:
+- tag: create a new tag using the new version (eg: "0.1.1")
+- title: "Release <new version>" (eg: "Release 0.1.1")
+- description: click "Generate release notes" to allow GitHub to automate this

 Once published, a GitHub Actions workflow will take care of publishing the new release to PyPI.